AshleyF/FScheme/Docs/amb.md

 # Playing Dice with the Universe

-This is the tenth in the fourteen part series:
+This is the eleventh in the fourteen part series:

 * [Scheme in F#](Docs/intro.md)
 * [Just 'let' Me Be!](let.md)